 First Edition copyright © 1926; Second Revised Edition copyright © 1992 by Theosophical University Press (print version also available).
 Electronic version ISBN 1-55700-076-x.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 ABOUT THE AUTHOR: Katherine Tingley was born on July 6, 1847, in Newbury, Massachusetts.
 In 1894, while working at her relief mission in New York City, she met William Q. Judge who introduced her to theosophy.
 Upon Judge's death in 1896 she succeeded him as head of the Theosophical Society.
 In 1900 she moved its international headquarters to Point Loma, California, where she founded the Raja-Yoga School, Academy, and College, and in 1919 Theosophical University.
 Her other major activities included prison reform, work for international peace, musical and dramatic productions, and the publication of theosophical books and magazines.
 Throughout her administration she lectured extensively in the United States and abroad until shortly before her death in 1929.

 Chapter 1: Dogmas versus the God in Man

 Theosophical University Press, publishing and distributing quality theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; e-mail: email@example.com; voice: (626) 798-3378.
 Free printed catalog available on request.
 Visit the on-line TUP Catalog.